-- Submit a schedule as required for the proper installation of the system.
+- 1. Submit a schedule as required for the proper installation of the system.
 Coordinate irrigation installation with other aspects of site development to ensure proper construction and reduce the possibility of damage to and by other trades.
-All work shall conform to approved design drawings. - .2 Install all piping so it is not bent from a straight line in excess of the manufacturer's recommendation for local conditions and with a minimum fall of .5% to drain boxes.
+All work shall conform to approved design drawings. - 2.
+Install all piping so it is not bent from a straight line in excess of the manufacturer's recommendation for local conditions and with a minimum fall of .5% to drain boxes. - 3.
+Make all joints and connections tight and in accordance with manufacturer's recommendations. - 4.
+Ensure the glue adhesive is appropriate for the ambient temperature at the time of installation and is used in accordance with manufacturer's specifications. - 5.
+Install risers with saddle tees (Detail Sheet #54-57) firmly connected and plumbed.

-- .3 Make all joints and connections tight and in accordance with manufacturer's recommendations. - .4 Install risers with saddle tees (Detail Sheet #54-57) firmly connected and plumbed. - All sprinklers are to be adjusted and set flush with final grade using the three elbow swing joint (Detail Sheet #54 and 55).
+6. All sprinklers are to be adjusted and set flush with final grade using the three elbow swing joint (Detail Sheet #54 and 55).
 Ensure the horizontal nipple is no more than 45 degrees out of level when setting sprinklers.
 Where utility easements or property lines preclude the standard assembly, a "pig tail" swing joint shall be used (Detail Sheet #56).
-NOTE: Pig tails shall be excluded in utility easements that contain concrete drainage, swales.
-However, the Developer is responsible for repairs to the